-Managing Pro Forma Invoices
+Managing Deposit or Pro Forma Invoices

 Certain business use cases require merchants or suppliers to issue pro forma invoices.
-Pro forma invoices are commonly used as preliminary invoices with a quotation or for customs purposes, to give an example of the charged prices, or to ask for an advance payment.
-After the goods or services are supplied, the pro forma invoice is closed and the final invoice is issued.
+Pro forma invoices are commonly used as preliminary invoices with a quotation, for customs purposes, or to give an example of the charged prices.
+In that sense, the pro forma invoice is exempt from accounting or payment processes.

-Creating Pro Forma Invoice
+Creating Deposit or Pro Forma Invoice

 ON_Type on the source object, which can be an opportunity or an arbitrary object.

-- Optionally, set one of the fields
+For a deposit invoice, set one of the fields

 ON_DepositRatedefines a percentage rate to calculate the requested deposit, whereas using

-ON_DepositValuedefines a fixed value for the deposit.
+ON_DepositAmountdefines a fixed value for the deposit.

 If both a deposit rate and a deposit amount is defined, the amount takes precedence.

 This generates the draft invoices for the corresponding objects.

-Closing Pro Forma Invoice
+Closing Deposit or Pro Forma Invoice

 The process criteria that start the execution depend on your use cases.
 For example, you can use a custom checkbox field